DHyperYT/delisted-xbox-games-archive/README.md

 # DISCLAIMER
 **THESE AREN'T CRACKS.** They still require a valid license to run.
-You can use tools like [XboxDownload](https://github.com/skydevil88/XboxDownload-EN) to download them.
+You can use tools like [XboxDownload](https://github.com/skydevil88/XboxDownload-EN) to install them on your xbox.

 # List
 | Game | Publisher | Microsoft Store link | XVC LINK | Size |